Sav22999/common-voice-android/PRIVACY.md

 ### App usage statistics

 The app, from version 2.2, send to my website also the app usage.
 These information are absolutely anonymous and are useful to see how many users use, actually, the app and how many contributions are from the app.

+*You can disable App usage statistics in Settings.
+If you disable them, the app anyway will send query to my server, but the username is empty, in this way there is no way to know from who arrives statistics.*

 This is what the app send to my server: